Security-Onion-Solutions/securityonion-docs/redis.rst

     watch 'sudo so-redis-count'

-If the Redis queue looks okay, but you are still having issues with logs getting indexed into Elasticsearch, you will want to check the Logstash statistics on the search node(s).
+If the Redis queue looks okay, but you are still having issues with logs getting indexed into :ref:`elasticsearch`, you will want to check the :ref:`logstash` statistics on the search node(s).

 .. |redis| image:: https://user-images.githubusercontent.com/16829864/37215984-91a348d4-2387-11e8-8c08-2e270b8fd986.png